erts-RnD/survey_and_rescue/README.md

 **v1.5.0**

-- Added formerly abent decisionEvent information.
+- Added formerly absent decisionEvent information.
 Reflects current valid /decision_info in num form
 - Fixed bug of cumulative timer not resetting if new message on topic /decision_info is received midway while servicing other Beacons.
 Thanks to team #7453 for first highlighting this bug.

 **v1.4.0**